 Next, heat a skillet over medium to medium high heat.
 Once the pan is hot, spray some coconut oil (if non-stick) and carefully place the meatballs in the pan.
 Then, brown the meatballs on all sides.

 Next, if your skillet is oven safe, cover it with foil and transfer to the oven and cook for an additional 15 or so minutes.
-If the skillet is not oven safe, move the meatballs to a large baking dish, cover and cook.
+If the skillet is not oven safe, move the meatballs to a large baking dish, cover and cook for a few more minutes until desired temperature.
 That’s it!
 So quick and so flavorful, and apparently kid-friendly.
 Alice “snuck” 3 meatballs after school.
 She thought it was so funny.
 I’m just pleased that my 8 year old, who has become pretty picky lately, loved them!!

 I made 2 lbs worth, thinking these would be great leftovers.
 Would you believe, even in our small family, that there weren’t any leftovers!!
 I don’t know whether to be happy, or bummed about that.